handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 ## Secret as Volume

-We begin our exploration with the secret as a volume, a method that mounts the secret as a file within the pod's filesystem.
+We begin our exploration with the secret as a volume, a method that mounts the secret data entries as files within the pod's filesystem.
 This approach is particularly useful when your application requires access to the secret as a file, such as when reading a certificate or key file.

 To illustrate the behavior of a pod with a secret mounted as a volume, consider the following scenario: